Change to Advisory Sparks Concern, but Travel Remains OK

 Understand local laws

-Review local laws and regulations, and always follow them.
+Review local laws and regulations, including the use of digital surveillance.
 To learn more about China, read the country guide on our International SOS member portal.
 You can also sign up to receive email alerts about major incidents and events in China that could affect your travel.

-- Contacting us if you have questions or concerns, or if you'd like to schedule a security consultation.
+- Contact us if you have questions or concerns, or if you'd like to schedule a security consultation.

 If you’re arrested or detained while in China, or denied exit from the country, you should request immediate consular notification and call International SOS at +1-617-998-0000 or connect through the Assistance App.